Cornufer guppyi

 Cornufer guppyi (common name: Shortland Island webbed frog or giant webbed frog) is a species of frog in the family Ceratobatrachidae.
 The species is named after British surgeon Henry B. Guppy who collected the holotype from the Shortland Islands.
 It is found in New Britain Island (Papua New Guinea) and in the Solomon Islands archipelago, where it is widespread, though it is missing from Makira island (San Cristobal).

 Taxonomy

-C. guppyi is the type species and the sole representative of the subgenus Discodeles (formerly recognized as a genus).
+Cornufer guppyi is the type species and the sole representative of the subgenus Discodeles (formerly recognized as a genus).

 Description

-C. guppyi is a large species of frog, with females growing as large as 250 mm in snout–vent length and a weight of 1 kg.
+Cornufer guppyi is a large species of frog, with females growing as large as 250 mm in snout–vent length and a weight of 1 kg.
 The snout is rounded.
 The tympanum is round.
 The fingers and toes have moderately expanded terminal discs.
 The toes are fully webbed.
 The legs are long.
 Males have external vocal sacs.
 Preserved specimens show variable colouration, from light tan/almost white to greyish to dark reddish brown, with various darker brown or blackish brown marbling or blotching.
 The venter is light tan or whitish, often with some brown blotches or speckles.